 What Are Recruitment Metrics and Why Are They Important?

-Recruitment metrics are the measurements used in order to optimize the hiring process of candidates and track the hiring success.
+Recruitment metrics analysis are the measurements used in order to optimize the hiring process of candidates and track the hiring success.
 If you use these metrics correctly, they will help you evaluate the process and identify whether your company is hiring the most suitable candidates.

 They show you every single detail of the recruitment process, such as what challenges you may face along the way and which aspects are most important.
 They are perfect for making an evaluation of the process and how it’s performing, which shows the proper ROI and knowing the level of success.